jangellx/MagicMirror/README.md

 -REMOVE_THIS- bit after you clone/sync and you should be all set.

-Screenshot of the latest version.
+Screenshot of a reasonably recent version.

 ![Magic Mirror screenshot](http://static1.squarespace.com/static/510dbdc1e4b037c811a42c5a/t/567f18e9c647adf832f21589/1451170026691/MagicMirrorExample.png)